DesktopGooseUnofficial/ResourceHub/mods/GooseJail.md

 ## Features

- - Adds Discord RPC Capabilities for the Goose.
+ - Allows you to trap the goose.
- - Goose with telepathy.
+ - The goose is sad and will no longer chase your mouse if he was chasing your mouse before.

 # Download